 Listing of Available Class Pages

 This page is a listing of my Live Online Class offerings, which is a moderated class done over Zoom.
 See the information on schedules at the end.
-All my classes are offered through Guilds.
-If you are interested in taking one of these classes, refer to this page as to where and when I’ll be teaching the class.
-If you email me, I can direct you to the Guild to see if they will accomodate you.
+I used to offer classes through Guilds, but I am not teaching currently.

-The links below the photos lead to a password-protected page, available when you sign up for one of my Online Classes through your Guild.
+The links below the photos lead to a password-protected page, available when you sign up for one of my Online Classes.
 At the beginning of class you’ll receive a code to unlock the class page.
 Pages will remain available until the Follow-Up Class, one week later.

 Merrion Square is a pattern with three versions of quilts: a circle of houses, a grouping of houses with a banner, and a neighborhood of houses.